 The town’s crowning jewel is the architectural ensemble at the summit of Puig de Missa, the star component of which is the 16th century fortified church, one of the most outstanding in Ibiza and Formentera.
 A walk to the top rewards the effort so that its rustic elegance may be admired at close range, along with the baroque altarpiece in its interior, brought to the island from San Millán Church in Segovia.
 The streets surrounding the church are lined with charming houses and idyllic corners.
 Tucked among them is another worthwhile attraction: the Ethnological Museum of Ibiza.
 This restored farmhouse, known as Can Ros, is an excellent example of traditional Ibicenco architecture.
 Its permanent collection displays the accoutrements and folkways of local farmers prior to the advent of tourism.

-Another interesting stop is the Barrau Museum, which showcases the work of the Catalan painter Laureà Barrau i Buñol, a resident in Santa Eulària for two decades and a lover of Ibiza’s light, colors and customs.
+Another interesting stop is the Barrau Gallery, which showcases the work of the Catalan painter Laureà Barrau i Buñol, a resident in Santa Eulària for two decades and a lover of Ibiza’s light, colors and customs.
 Outside the town centre other attractions include the Roca Llisa golf course; Cala Llonga beach, a resort 5 kilometres from Santa Eulàlia; and the tranquil shores of Es Niu Blau, Cala Pada and s’Argamassa.
 If you wish to explore the area on foot or by bike, take walking routes nº2, nº4 and nº6 and cycling routes nº4, nº6, nº7 and nº8.
 And, if you take the River Route, don’t forget to download our audio-guide beforehand.

 Calendar Dates for Santa Eulària des Riu